MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 On line two, `airXdfData` is a data source object returned by **rxImport**, which we can query to learn about data characteristics.

-## Save as XDF
+## Step 2: Save as XDF

-To create an .xdf file, run **rxImport** with an *outFile* parameter specifying the name and location of the file.
-Be sure to specify a writable folder.
-Since mysource object still exists in the session, you can simply rerun **rxImport** with *outFile* to save the data set to disk:
+Although we could work with the data in-memory as a data frame for the duration of the session, it often helps to save the data as an .xdf file for reuse at a later data.
+To create an .xdf file, run **rxImport** with an *outFile* parameter specifying the name and and a folder for which you have write permissions:

 ~~~~
 	airXdfData <- rxImport(inData=mysource, outFile="c:/Users/Temp/airExample.xdf")
 ~~~~

-Common errors occuring on a file save exercise include:
+Common errors occuring on your first file save exercise might include:

-+ "Error: '\u' used without hext digits in character string..." indicates an invalid path delimiter.
++ "Error: '\u' used without hex digits in character string..." indicates an invalid path delimiter.
 R uses forward slash delimiters (/), even if the path is on the Windows file system.
 + "Error in file <<file-name>>; Permission denied" is obviously a permission error.
-Granting write-access to the folder will resolve the error.
+Choosing a different folder or granting write-access to the current folder will resolve the error.

 ### About data storage in Microsoft R